 Although they uncovered no evidence of the supernatural, the group's investigations did seem to be helpful in one way, in so far as the disturbing events that prompted people to call us in usually stopped after we investigated them.
 As the people concerned usually wanted them to stop, that was a success from their point of view.

-In the course of my involvement with psychics and the various investigation I gradually became more skeptical, not just of the theories psychics advance, which are usually laughable, but of the reality of the phenomena they were trying to explain, or perhaps it would be better to say the nature of those phenomena, since it became apparent that we were dealing with confused people and their strange beliefs, not with any reality external to the minds of those people.
+In the course of my involvement with psychics and the various investigation I gradually became more skeptical, not just of the theories psychics advance, which are usually laughable, but of the reality of the phenomena they were trying to explain, or perhaps it would be better to say the nature of those phenomena, since it became apparent that what we were dealing with were confused people and their strange beliefs, not with any reality external to the minds of those people.
 It was not just that nothing significant ever happened in the course of any investigation, that might have been my bad luck.
 It was more my concern at the confused thought and propensity for optimistic self deception shown by many people involved in the paranormal.
-I don’t mean just the people who claimed to have experienced the paranormal in the cases we investigated; their state of confusion was obvious to all concerned, but even many of the people simply expressing an interest in the subject and attending meetings to discuss it, seemed most anxious to persuade themselves that there was ‘something in it’ often almost to the point of wilful self deception.
+I don't mean just the people who claimed to have experienced the paranormal in the cases we investigated; their state of confusion was obvious to all concerned, but even many of the people simply expressing an interest in the subject and attending meetings to discuss it, seemed most anxious to persuade themselves that there was 'something in it' often almost to the point of wilful self deception.

-One thing that intrigued me in the attitudes of many who professed belief in the paranormal was a combination of scepticism in particular cases with general gullibility. a conviction that ‘there must be something in it’ even though they rejected every particular case they actually examined.
+One thing that intrigued me in the attitudes of many who professed belief in the paranormal was a combination of scepticism in particular cases with general gullibility.
+It was common for people to express a conviction that 'there must be something in it', even though they rejected every particular case they encountered.
 That is not just a generalisation from the people I met in the course of investigation.
-I had also joined Society for Psychical Research and formed the same opinion about many of the people who wrote for the magazine and spoke at the two conferences I attended in the 1980’s.
+I had also joined Society for Psychical Research and formed the same opinion about many of the people who wrote for the magazine and spoke at the two conferences I attended in the 1980's.
 Another consideration that undermined my confidence in the enterprise was the way investigations were conducted.
-I’ve already remarked that investigations were often conducted overnight and in darkness.
+I've already remarked that investigations were often conducted overnight and in darkness.
 Observers were tired and bored.
 Under those conditions is would be easy to imagine something happening when nothing did, and should anything of interest have happened, it would have been hard to tell precisely what it was.
 For instance in our Poltergeist investigation, had some object been thrown across the room, we should not have been able to see whether an intruder had crept into the room to throw it or, indeed, whether another investigator had thrown it.